cartant/ts-action/README.md

 function empty()
 ```

-The `empty` method constructs the `config` for the `action` method.
+The `empty` function constructs the `config` for the `action` function.
 To declare an action without a payload or properties , call it like this:

 ```ts
 const foo = action("FOO", empty());